 April Ford served as a Guest Editor for the 2017 Pushcart Prize anthology, after her story “Project Fumarase” won a 2016 Pushcart Prize.
 In 2013, David Morrell selected her manuscript of stories, The Poor Children, to receive Grand Prize for the Santa Fe Writers Project Literary Awards Program for Fiction.
 The debut collection was released worldwide by SFWP in 2015.
 April has spent time at Virginia Center for the Creative Arts as a Robert Johnson Fellow, and at Ucross Foundation as a Writer in Residence.
-She teaches creative writing to college students and works as a freelance editor, splitting her time between Canada and the US.
+She taught French and creative writing at SUNY Oneonta for seven years, and is now Coordinator of Membership Services and Communications for the Quebec Writers’ Federation.

 Selected Awards & Honors: